junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

-So far, we have looked at very simple shapes, but in real games, sometimes complex shapes appear.
+So far, we have looked at elementary shapes, but in real games, sometimes complex shapes appear.
 Here are some simple examples.
 The shapes below do not contain any 3-3 forbids.

 ```fname = dobule-three-forbid-pseudo, forbid = false, lmove = null
    A B C D E F G H I J K L M N O